 It all began in a Mexican Restaurant in 2004…Missionary David Wagner from Builders International spoke at our church in Longview, WA (Columbia Heights Assembly of God).
 After the service Pastor Kent asked Helen and me to join them for lunch at a Mexican restaurant.
 We sat across the table from David who said that he had heard I was a photographer and he needed one for his upcoming Vision Casting trip to Venezuela.
 I had never heard of Builders International or Vision Casting.
 He went on to explain their vision and I joined him for the first Vision Casting event in Venezuela in November of 2004.
 From that Mexican restaurant chance-meeting I have been in 25 foreign countries shooting photos for the Assemblies of God World Missions (AGWM) and others.
+On one 10 day trip we were in and out of 23 airports.
 That meeting in a Mexican restaurant changed the direction of my life and the focus of my photography.
+I have probably photographed close to 1,000 wedding and have over 1 million photos in my computer.
 I had taught photography at a college level for 15 years and junior high/middle school for 20 years so this really expanded my experiences.

-After photographing B.I.’s projects and others missions around the world since 2004 (Democratic Republic of Congo, Republic of Congo, South Africa (2), Belize (3), Argentina (4), Poland (2), Philippines, Belgium, Mexico (5), Cambodia, Chile (3), Haiti (4), Honduras (2), Spain, Macedonia, Sri Lanka, Kenya (2), Tanzania, China, Thailand (3), Venezuela (4), Russia, Nepal, Bangladesh, two Mexico cruises and one Bahama cruise), I needed a platform to upload them on so I have placed 125,000 photos of the projects, country scenes, and local people in 208 albums on my Picasa Web/Google Plus page and on a blog Website – www.lloydslens.com
+After photographing B.I.’s projects and others missions around the world since 2004 (Democratic Republic of Congo, Republic of Congo, South Africa (2), Belize (3), Argentina (4), Poland (2), Philippines, Belgium, Mexico (5), Cambodia, Chile (3), Haiti (4), Honduras (2), Spain (2), Macedonia, Sri Lanka, Israel, Kenya (2), Tanzania, China, Thailand (3), Venezuela (4), Russia, Nepal (2), Bangladesh, United Arab Emirates (UAE), two Mexico cruises and one Bahama cruise), I needed a platform to upload them on so I have placed 125,000 photos of the projects, country scenes, and local people in 208 albums on my Picasa Web/Google Plus page and on a blog Website – www.lloydslens.com

 The older albums begin at the bottom of the blog page starting in 2004 and ending at the top in 2017.
 (Click older or newer posts to navigate the pages or keep scrolling down.)
-It is interesting to note that the years of 2004 and 2005 were photographed with film, and from 2006 on are photographed with Nikon (D200 & D300s) digital cameras.
+It is interesting to note that the years of 2004 and 2005 were photographed with film, and from 2006 on are photographed with Nikon (2 D200, a D300s & a D500) digital cameras.

 After I got back from Russia one of my friends sent me this note: